peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 Writes the binary representation of this CBOR object and returns a byte array of that representation.
 If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the byte array in an undefined order.
+The example code given in <see cref='M:PeterO.Cbor.CBORObject.WriteTo(System.IO.InputStream)'/> can be used to write out certain keys of a CBOR map in a given order.

 **Returns:**